jhspetersson/fselect/docs/usage.md

 ### It's not a real SQL

 Directories to search at are listed with comma separators.
-In a real SQL such syntax would make a cross-product.
+In a real SQL, such syntax would make a cross-product.
 Here it means just search at A, next at B, and so on.

 You can use curly braces instead of the regular parentheses!
 This helps to avoid a few of the shell pitfalls a little bit.
 Functions with no arguments don't require parentheses at all.